Armin-Ebrahimi-Saba/Cybersecurity-Awareness-Tool/README.md

 Useful links:
 https://www.mitre.org/our-impact/intellectual-property/cygraph

-## Note: Uploaded code is not meant to be executable.
+## Note: Not all of the code is uploaded.